Asthma in Children

 All of these things will cause the airways to narrow.
-This makes it difficult for air to go in and out of your child’s lungs and causes the symptoms of asthma.
+This makes it difficult for air to go in and out of your child’s lungs, and leads to the symptoms of asthma.

 Which children are at risk for asthma?

-A child is more likely to get asthma if he or she:
+A child is more likely to be diagnosed with asthma if he or she:

 - Has family members with asthma

 - Has food allergies, eczema or nasal allergies